Dogstudio/highway/README.md

 });
 ```

 Finally you might want to use the same transition for all the pages across your website.
 This is possible by adding a `default` key to your transitions list.
-When you do so for each page **Highway** will look for a transition in the list related to your `router-view` name and fallback to the `default` one if none is found.
+When you do so, for each page, **Highway** will look for a transition in the list related to your `router-view` name and fallback to the `default` one if none is found.

 ```javascript
 // [...]